Western Sydney Zoo: Our Adventurous Animal Safari

-As a Mum, I greatly appreciated the downtime we took among the views high up on that epic boardwalk at Sydney Zoo, and my major wow moment was deliberately (okay COMPLETE fluke) timing our exit with the lions entering their precinct - Mufasa style!
-I also loved the infinitely Instagrammable figurines on every signpost (a really clever touch, Sydney Zoo!) and the insight into how the Gadigal people lived off their land was a standout favourite among some really beautiful design elements.
+As a Mum, I greatly appreciated the downtime we took among the views high up on that epic boardwalk, and my major wow moment was deliberately (okay COMPLETE fluke) timing our exit with the lions entering their precinct - Mufasa style!
+I also loved the infinitely Instagrammable figurines on every signpost (a really clever touch!) and the insight into how the Gadigal people lived off their land was a standout favourite among some really beautiful design elements.

 - Trust the public transport set up - we travelled from the Northern Beaches and loved it.

 - Pack your sunscreen - most of the fauna and foliage are at the early stages of their growth so ample natural shade is a little way off.

 - Give yourself enough time to enjoy everything Sydney has worked so hard to offer, including a pit stop at the refreshingly healthy gluten-free and vegan-friendly Boulevard Eatery.